pluralsight/guides/published/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 </ion-content>
 ```

-The first two items created are just regular inputs; you can see everything about them in the [ionic docs](http://ionicframework.com/docs/v2/components/#inputs).
+The first two items created are just regular inputs; you can see everything about them in the <a href="http://ionicframework.com/docs/components/#inputs" target="_blank">ionic docs</a>.
 We are just adding an `[(ngModel)]` to them to hold the values.

-The third item is a date-time item, this is why Ionic is so awesome, you add that input and it will add a beautifully designed date picker to your app, you can read more about it [here](http://ionicframework.com/docs/v2/components/#datetime)
+The third item is a date-time item, this is why Ionic is so awesome, you add that input and it will add a beautifully designed date picker to your app.

 And finally we add a button that calls the `createBill()` method passing the values of the inputs.